Malika1109/Random-Separators-for-SLMs/README.md

 └── README.md        # This file
 ```

 When you run an experiment, the output logs will depend on the chosen model, dataset, and optimisation mode specified in the command-line arguments.
-The script reports statistics such as the mean training score across all sampled separators, the top 5 separators and their training and test scores and saves detailed results to .csv files and accuracy distribution plots to .png files.
-Additional logs show how these top separators respond to perturbations (replacement, insertion, deletion, shuffling), with side-by-side comparisons of original versus perturbed accuracies.
+The output reports statistics such as the mean training score across all sampled separators, the top 5 separators and their training and test scores and saves detailed results to .csv files and accuracy distribution plots to .png files as described in the structure above.
+Additional output logs show how these top separators respond to perturbations (replacement, insertion, deletion, shuffling), with side-by-side comparisons of original versus perturbed accuracies.

 Saved results are organised into folders:

 - **`separator_accuracy_distribution_[model_name]/`**
+  - Summary statistics for experiments are saved as `.csv` files, e.g.:
+    `separator_accuracy_distribution_[model_name]/summary_stats_[optimisation-mode]_[seed]_[dataset].csv`
-  - **Classification tasks**: summary statistics include:
+    For Classification tasks, summary statistics include
     - `seed`, `optimization_mode`, `dataset`, `average_train_accuracy`,
       `baseline_accuracy`, `percent_better_than_baseline` (% of separators that performed better than baseline in training set),
       `num_better_than_baseline`, `total_separators`,
       `average_test_accuracy` (average score of top 5 separators on test set), `baseline_test_accuracy`.
-  - **Generative tasks**: summary statistics include log the seed, optimisation mode, dataset, total separators and the average training and test scores of the separators
+  - For Generative tasks, summary statistics include log the `seed`, `optimisation mode`, `dataset`, `total separators` and the `average training and test scores of the separators`
   - Distribution plots (`.png`) showing separator performance: baseline accuracies, mean of all separators, and top 5% threshold.

 - **`separator_logs_[model_name]/`**
-  - Logs of the top 5 separators for each experiment with detailed training and test scores.
+  - Logs of the top 5 separators for each experiment with detailed training and test scores for each one.

 - **`robustness_results_[model_name]_[dataset]_[optimisation-mode]_[seed]_[model].pkl`**
   - Pickled robustness results that can be loaded into `analyze_robustness.py` for aggregation and analysis.